RedPenguin101/design_patterns/README.md

 2. why not just have a global variable? it will generally be created when the app first starts, which can be undesirable.
 3. One implementation: allow no direct instantiation, you get the only allowable instance with a `get_instance()` method (you need to be able to enforce a private constructor)
 4.

+## Object Adapter pattern
+1. a sqaure peg in a round hole - wrapping an interface in another interface which tranlastes between the client code and the original interface
+2. have the adapter implement the target interface, implent all abstract methods, have a constructor which gets passed an instance of the adaptee, then have your client code initialise the adapter class, which can then be used as a instance of the target
+3. if necessary you can have a 2 way adapter, which implements both interfaces
+4. client creates a new instance of the adapter (`TurkeyAdapter`), but types it as a target(`Duck`), with the adapter being composed with the adaptee (`Turkey`)
+5. Class adapter: slightly different, the adapter subclasses the target and adapter.
+6. facade: makes an interface simpler, and in addition decouples the client from the complex and potentially changing lower level components